Ghana: West Africa for Beginners is written by Anne Marie Simonsen.

 The serious bird enthusiasts can spend the night in the rainforest and even be lucky to spot elephants as well.
 If the cultural pulls, then the fort Cape Coast Castle - the former 'Carlsborg' - is not to be missed.

-It is a powerful experience to hear about the slaves who lived in miserable conditions at Cape Coast Castle before being sent to the sugar plantations in West Indies, Jamaica og United States.
+It is a powerful experience to hear about the slaves who lived in miserable conditions at Cape Coast Castle before being sent to the sugar plantations in West Indies, Jamaica og USA.
 A storytelling that we do not hear much about Denmark, even though we are a big part of Ghana's history.

 Yes, Ghana has a lot to offer.
 It's just about deciding what to see and packing a good portion of patiently in the suitcase.

-Good trip to Ghana!
+Have a good trip to Ghana!